aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/03-setup.md

 }
 ```

-As you can see, we have a constructor storing the implementation contract instantiated via the `new` method in the private immutable variable `implementation` to save gas and a `implementation` function to return it.
+As you can see, we have a constructor storing the implementation contract instantiated via the `new` method in the private immutable variable `implementation` to save gas and a `implementation` function to retrieve it.

 Next, we will add the implementation for the `prepareInstallation` and `prepareUninstallation` functions.